ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:
 - 0 — `INSERT` query appends new data to the end of the file.
-- 1 — `INSERT` query replaces existing content of the file with the new data.
+- 1 — `INSERT` query creates a new file.

 Default value: `0`.